 Headphones · Side-by-side

-HIFIMAN Ananda Stealth scores 0.2 higher AND costs $140 less - a no-brainer on the data alone.
+The HIFIMAN Ananda Stealth scores 0.2 higher and costs $140 less - on the data, it just wins.

 HIFIMAN